johnnyy5929/Game-of-Life/simulations/death.md

 # Death

-Sadly you have passed away, would you like to restart life,
+Sadly your life was cut.
+Maybe it was better to choose better choices in life.

 [Start Over](../alarm-ring.md)